YottaDB/YDBDoc/MessageRecovery/errors.rst

 RESOLVESEQNO, Resolving until sequence number dddd [0xxxxx]

-MUPIP Information: This indicates MUPIP JOURNAL ROLLBACK expects to do backward processing until it reaches sequence number with hexadecimal value xxxx (decimal value dddd).
+MUPIP Information: This indicates that MUPIP JOURNAL ROLLBACK expects to do backward processing until it reaches sequence number with hexadecimal value xxxx (decimal value dddd).
 This is usually the common sequence number agreed upon between the primary and secondary by a -FETCHRESYNC rollback or the sequence number specified in a -RESYNC rollback.

 Action: No action required.